MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-tutorial-single-subnet.md

 Each instance of SQL Server that participates in an availability group requires a database mirroring endpoint.
 This endpoint is a TCP port for the instance of SQL Server that's used to synchronize the database replicas in the availability groups on that instance.

-On both SQL Server instances, open the firewall for the TCP port for the database mirroring endpoint:
+On both SQL Server VMs, open the firewall for the TCP port for the database mirroring endpoint:

 1. On the **Start** screen for the first SQL Server instance, open **Windows Firewall with Advanced Security**.
 2. On the left pane, select **Inbound Rules**.
 On the right pane, select **New Rule**.